 The changing of seasons can bring about the onset of colds, viruses, and even flus.
+Much like working out with covid, there are a lot of questions to consider when working out while sick.
 Some of these illnesses can last several weeks, sidelining your hard work.
 Myths from “sleep it off” to “work it out” are plentiful.
 What is the right recommendation?
 Does regular exercise help prevent such illnesses?
 This article will examine the research to dispel the myths and offer some practical guidelines.

 Let’s start with the average healthy person working out 3-6 days/week.